tpolecat/examples/src/main/scala/eg/registry.md

 In cases where you might have a registry in Java, you can instead have a statically-checked "registry" where the keys are vacuous types and the values are located via implicit search.

+This is interesting because the type parameter is never used and the type argument need not be inhabited.

 ```scala

 // A trait that we want a registry for, keyed on type parameter A